 5. Make multi-factor authentication universal

-The process of authentication is a core aspect of secure IAM.
-As a rule, never rely on passwords alone for data security.
-Integrate a form of multi-factor authentication into user access portals instead.
+Authentication is a core aspect of identity and access management best practices.
+Never rely on passwords alone for data security; instead, integrate a form of multi-factor authentication into user access portals.

 MFA involves requesting one or more additional credentials before granting access.
 These credentials could include biometrics, codes sent via SMS or email, or even authentication via social media accounts.
 Third-party multi or two-factor authentication providers can integrate seamlessly into access management systems, adding an extra layer of protection.